craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Pin
 In replacement of a weapon attack, you can attempt to Pin a target to an adjacent object using this weapon.
 Make a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as you maintain the Pin.

-You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the Pin.
+You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the Pin, unless the weapon has the *Ammunition* tag.
 An effected target can make a Skill Contest (Athletics) versus you as a Full Action on their turn in an attempt to un-Pin themselves.

 ### Charge
 When you make a weapon attack with this weapon, if you have moved 10 or more feet from your originating position during this turn, you gain a +2 bonus to the attack roll and, if you hit, the damage roll.